andreikitaitsev/SymINDy/README.md

 ## Lorenz attractor
 *To reconstruct the figure below run the script ```reconstruct_lorenz.py``` from symindy.validation package.*

-Same as before, we simulate Lorenz Attractor on specific time-range, separate the simulated data into the train and test set (train-test ratio 0.7: 0.3).
+Same as before, we simulate Lorenz Attractor on specific a time range, separate the simulated data into the train and test set (train-test ratio 0.7: 0.3).
 Then we *fit* SymINDy instance on the train set and call the *predict* method on the test set.
 The predicted data is plotted along with the original data.
 Running the script prints the reconstructed equation of the dynamical system to std output.

 ```